-Lets keep this to the areas defined as the ‘wheatbelt’ at this stage, where it is possible to successfully establish Leptospermum plantations provided there is supplementary irrigation applied during the drier warmer months.
-There is no reason therefore standing in the way of developing a project in the drier regions of the country.
+Let us keep this to the areas defined as the ‘Wheatbelt’ at this stage, where it is possible to successfully establish Leptospermum plantations provided there is supplementary irrigation applied during the drier warmer months.
+There is no reason, therefore, standing in the way of developing a project in the drier regions of the country.

-Given that these plants are not particularly fussy with regard to soil quality the main limitation then becomes the availability of water.
+Given that these plants are not particularly fussy about soil quality the main limitation then becomes the availability of water.
 There are of course other limitations and barriers to be concerned with such as vermin control and suchlike.

-The adaptability of these plants, although early days, is indicating that this is entirely possible based on a number of trial plantations (typically 5 – 10ha in size) throughout the wheatbelt regions (and beyond) throughout the drier parts of Australia.
+The adaptability of these plants, although early days, is indicating that this is entirely possible based on some trial plantations (typically 5 – 10ha in size) throughout the Wheatbelt regions (and beyond) throughout the drier parts of Australia.

 South Australian wheatbelt.
 Spacing 4m x 2m.
 Drip irrigation provided with (in this case) limited water from a reticulated supply of River Murray water.

 Goundwater will be suitable depending on the salinity levels.
 These plants typically have lower-end medium salinity tolerance possibly around 1,000 EC units.
 Other factors such as the soil infiltration rate must also be taken into account. (see salinity guidelines)

 These plants require only a fraction of the water needs of conventional irrigated crops such as rice and cotton and a lot less than virtually all other horticultural crops.